BSCS-SEC3-ETEEAP-AU/PMCM/README.md

 ---

-## Switching to Supabase Cloud (thesis deployment)
+## Switching to Neon Cloud (thesis deployment)
-1. In Supabase: create a project; the PostgreSQL database is provisioned automatically.
+1. In Neon: create a project; the PostgreSQL database is provisioned automatically.
 2. Copy `.env.example` → `.env` and set:
    ```
-   DATABASE_URL=postgresql+psycopg2://postgres:[PASSWORD]@db.[PROJECT-REF].supabase.co:5432/postgres
+   DATABASE_URL=postgresql+psycopg2://postgres:[PASSWORD]@db.[PROJECT-REF].Neon.co:5432/postgres
    ```
-3. Run `python3.11 seed.py` once to create tables and load data (or use Supabase SQL editor with the schema in `app/models.py`).
+3. Run `python3.11 seed.py` once to create tables and load data (or use Neon SQL editor with the schema in `app/models.py`).
 4. No application code changes are needed — SQLAlchemy abstracts the database.